Catholics & Bible

 Conclusion

-how many pallbearers at a catholic funeral
+how many pallbearers at a Catholic funeral

 It is always important that you have personal consultations with the people to be selected as pallbearers before their names are proposed.